 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-General Maintenance and Repair Workers job description, General Maintenance and Repair Workers salary, General Maintenance and Repair Workers information, what is the job of a General Maintenance and Repair Worker like, pros and cons about General Maintenance and Repair Workers, colleges and universities for General Maintenance and Repair Workers, is Maintenance and Repair Workers, General the right career for me, Medium careers to get into, careers in Trades and Services
+General Maintenance and Repair Workers job description, General Maintenance and Repair Workers salary, General Maintenance and Repair Workers information, what is the job of a General Maintenance and Repair Worker like, pros and cons about General Maintenance and Repair Workers, colleges and universities for General Maintenance and Repair Workers, is General Maintenance and Repair Workers the right career for me, careers in Trades and Services